TabeerMir/StrangerLinks/README.md

 ### Data

-The orignial data was download from a [repo](https://github.com/jeffreylancaster/stranger-things) and is available in JSON format.
+The orignial data was downloaded from a [repo](https://github.com/jeffreylancaster/stranger-things) and is available in JSON format.

 ### Neo4J